 Tips to Help You Avoid the Top 8 ACA Pitfalls

-Many organizations have nearly four years of ACA reporting experience but continue to find it challenging to achieve a high-level of accuracy.
-And with the IRS actively sending penatly notices since the fall of 2017, mitigating ACA risk should be a top goal.
+Many organizations have nearly five years of ACA reporting experience but continue to find it challenging to achieve a high-level of accuracy.
+And with the IRS actively sending penalty notices since the fall of 2017, mitigating ACA risk should be a top goal.

 We have worked through many different ACA-related issues with our clients and would like to share the top ACA pitfalls.

 Your 1095-C forms were printed after January 31st.

 Tip: When choosing an ACA vendor or printing partner, make sure you verify what internal deadlines they have set in order to ensure timely printing.
 Also, check their references to make sure they can handle your business.
 Have they integrated with your HRIS or payroll system before?
 If they are only asking for files at the end of the year, the chances of you missing the deadline for distributing forms will be higher.

 You switched ACA compliance vendors or HRIS/Software vendors and don’t have the historical information you need to respond to an IRS penalty notice.